optionalg/Terminator/README.md

 # Disclaimer!
 * We Are NOT Responsible For You Actions With This Program!
 Please Use Terminator At Your OWN Risk!
 # Bugs?
 - Saw a Bug?
-Report It At: https://github.com/G00Dway/Terminator/issues
+Report It At: <a href="https://github.com/G00Dway/Terminator/issues">Issues Page</a>